cloudius-systems/osv/README.md

 ### Aarch64

-By default, OSv kernel gets built for the native host architecture (x86_64 or aarch64), but it is also possible to cross-compile kernel and modules on Intel machine for ARM by adding **arch** parameter like so:
+By default, the OSv kernel gets built for the native host architecture (x86_64 or aarch64), but it is also possible to cross-compile kernel and modules on Intel machine for ARM by adding **arch** parameter like so:
 ```bash
 ./scripts/build arch=aarch64
 ```
-At this point cross-compiling the **aarch64** version of OSv is only supported on Fedora, Ubuntu and CentOS 7 and relevant aarch64 gcc and libraries' binaries can be downloaded using the `./scripts/download_aarch64_packages.py` script.
-OSv can also be built natively on Ubuntu on ARM hardware like Raspberry PI 4, Odroid N2+ or RockPro64.
+At this point cross-compiling the **aarch64** version of OSv is only supported on Fedora, Ubuntu, and CentOS 7, and relevant aarch64 gcc and libraries' binaries can be downloaded using the `./scripts/download_aarch64_packages.py` script.
+OSv can also be built natively on Ubuntu on ARM hardware like Raspberry PI 4, Odroid N2+, or RockPro64.

-Please note that as of the latest [0.57.0 release](https://github.com/cloudius-systems/osv/releases/tag/v0.57.0), the ARM part of OSv has been greately improved and tested and is pretty much on par with the x86_64 port in terms of the functionality.
+Please note that as of the latest [0.57.0 release](https://github.com/cloudius-systems/osv/releases/tag/v0.57.0), the ARM part of OSv has been greatly improved and tested and is pretty much on par with the x86_64 port in terms of the functionality.
 In addition, all unit tests and many  advanced apps like Java, golang, nginx, python, iperf3, etc can successfully run on QEMU and Firecraker on Raspberry PI 4 and Odroid N2+ with KVM acceleration enabled.